Where are the pins made?

 I can find cards for cheap online...why is it $50 for the first 100?

 Yes, you can find cards and possibly bags online for cheap.
 The fee for the first 100 is for the labor of carding and bagging them all in addition to the cost of printed cards and bags.
 If you are quick, you may be able to card and bag about 60-70 in an hour.
 Time = money.
 If you have 500 pins and need to card them at home, it may take you about 5-6 hrs to do.
 Some people don't mind maybe doing 25 at a time and doing more when they need them.
-I have zero mark up on the packaging, so I have no reason to upsell it to you.
+We have zero mark up on the packaging, so we have no reason to upsell it to you.
 For busy people, it is a great option.

 Where can I get my own backing cards printed?

-I suggest using at least a 16pt paper stock if you want them rigid and 14pt if you like them to have some flex.
+We suggest using at least a 16pt paper stock if you want them rigid and 14pt if you like them to have a little flex.
 If you want digital printing done, check out some places like gotprint.com or nextdayflyers.com or google for cheap business cards.
 Some people just get business cards made up and use those as you can often find a place doing $30 for 500.
 If you'd like a more personal experience with digital printing or are looking for a letterpress backing card to get fancy, hit up Bill at west park creative.

 Where Can I find bags for the pins and cards?

 I've had a good experience with Clear Bags.
 They also have some retail ready bags too if you need ones with that retail hole in them for display on racks.
 Obviously make sure you know the size of your card first before you order any bags.
-I can also get your retail bags from the factory if you are getting them carded with me.
+We can also get your retail bags from the factory if you are getting them carded with me.
 A retail bag is one of those with the hole up top for placing on a rack.